 (c) any condition that is reasonably necessary to ensure, so far as is practicable, that any activity that is authorised by the registration is conducted safely;

 (d) any condition that is reasonably necessary to minimise the risks in relation to any dangerous goods to which the registration relates in relation to people, property or the environment.

-97. Duration of registrations
+97. Duration of registration